mihn/PGo-CalcaBotaBotaCalca/README.md

 # _(now, a decent)_ FAQ
 1. It taps in the wrong locations / doesn't work / automatically called my mother:

-    You probably need to edit the `locations:` in config.yaml, the defaults are for a 1080p phone. **You can find where the spots are supposed to be in [docs/locations](docs/locations)!**
+    You probably need to edit the `locations:` in config.yaml, the defaults are for a 1080p phone without soft keys. **You can find where the spots are supposed to be in [docs/locations](docs/locations)!**

     To find out the coordinates, enable *Pointer Location* in your phone's *Developer Settings*.
 If you're lazy like me, just type the code below with your phone connected: